Timeline: Attacks on Jewish targets, Israelis abroad

 March 17, 1992 - A car bomb smashes Israeli embassy in Buenos Aires, killing 29 people.
 Islamic Jihad claims responsibility.

-July 18, 1994 - At least 96 people are killed when a bomb explodes at a Jewish community center in Buenos Aires.
+July 18, 1994 - At least 96 people are killed when a bomb explodes at a Jewish community centre in Buenos Aires.

 July 27-28, 1994 - A car bomb targets the Israeli embassy in London, injuring 14.
 Twelve hours later, another car bomb at a Jewish fundraising group's offices in London injures five.